gh2o/digitalocean-debian-to-arch/README.md

         wget https://raw.githubusercontent.com/gh2o/digitalocean-debian-to-arch/debian8/install.sh && bash install.sh

+3. Follow the instructions when prompted.
-3. Sit back and relax!
+4. Sit back and relax!
 The system will automatically reboot once complete, and you should have a fully updated Arch Linux system in within minutes.

 Advanced Configuration